-In addition to the faculty GTE programme available to students, other training and professional development opportunities are offered on a regular basis by the Graduate Studies Office.
-These can include workshops on a wide variety of topics from thesis completion, viva voce preparation, annual review preparation, training in data analysis packages and research communication.
-GSO also publicise workshops and talks co-ordinated by other units of relevance to research students as they arise throughout the year.
-Full details of current opportunities and registration instructions are published on the GSO webpages and on the GSO Loop page throughout the year.
+In addition to the faculty GTE programmes available to students, other training and professional development opportunities are offered on a regular basis by the Graduate Studies Office.
+These can include workshops on a wide variety of topics from thematic writing workshops, annual review preparation, training in data analysis packages and research communication.
+GSO also publicise workshops and events coordinated by other units of relevance to research students as they arise throughout the year.
+The schedule of current training opportunities are published on the GSO website, where details are updated throughout the year.